HABITAT HOMEOWNER SELECTION CRITERIA

 - Stable, monthly income sufficient to meet routine expenses, maintain the house and make monthly mortgage payments.

-- Income must be between 35-80% of the AMI for the area where the home is being built.
+- Income must be between 35-80% of the area median income (AMI) for Eagle County.
 Note that this number varies each year and with family size.

 - Acceptable credit